 After a number of offers to join Goodreads, I finally joined a couple of years ago and found that it supported snapshots better than my site.
 Now I use Goodreads for my new book snapshots.

-If I get desperate to time travel, I look at some old snapshots.
+If I get desperate to time travel, I look at some old book snapshots (to be added for this new web url.